-In social media marketing people were talking about silos three+ years ago.
+In social media marketing and business people were talking about silos many years ago.
 Most people forgot about the time it takes to integrate data.
-Many organisations have not even started integrating social media within their businesses and they haven’t even started integrating their own customer data; let alone operational, mobile and other marketing data together to form a clear picture of the business and gain valuable insights.
+Many organisations have still not even started integrating social media within their businesses and they haven’t even started integrating their own customer data and email; let alone operational, mobile and other marketing data together to form a clear picture of the business and gain valuable insights.

 The challenge now is that businesses and different functions within are actually drowning with data, they have so much of it that without hiring expert teams to assist them the silos are getting more difficult to manage.
 Much of the culture change that is needed is going to take at least three to five years to get these “traditional siloed” organisations to adapt without imploding!

 Now it is possible to complete decades of research within a matter of weeks, but it is still not possible to adapt fast internally to make sure the entire ecosystems are not destroyed.
 In heavily regulated industries it is even harder with security protocols that have to be signed off.

 The key element within digital change management is to remind every department why they are actually working for “the business!” it’s for the customer!
 Yes, I said the “CUSTOMER” not the shareholders, but for the people that pay your wages the customers!